onepowerLS/uGrid_uGridNet/README.md

 ## Prerequisites
-The user will need Python 3 installed and the python packages: numpy, pandas, math, pdf2image, convert_from_path, PIL, time, and matplotlib.
+The user will need Python 3 installed and the python packages: numpy, pandas, math, pdf2image, convert_from_path, PIL, time, networkx, shapely, openpyxl, geopandas and matplotlib.

 ## Authors